In The Media

 That was enough for me to know it was a good product and now I am slowly working it into our weekly routine, along with dancing, gymnastics and swimming lessons, only this ‘lesson’ they wear their princess dresses and do as they please so it’s a fun time.
 Only 15 mins approx at a time so they don’t get bored and when I can we open the book that accompanies the CD and talk about what we see.

-Moosicology costs £67 and is available from the Moosicology website
+Moosicology is available from the Moosicology website

 Mari, Mari’s World, mother of twins born in 2008